-and Balance Range Range is informed by: Balance is achieved by including: content descriptions all aspects of the curriculum content across the two integrated strands -Historical Knowledge and Understanding and Historical Skills assessment categories: all aspects of the Australian Curriculum achievement standard: written Understanding and Skills - spoken/signed multimodal assessment techniques a variety of assessment categories, techniques and conditions. (section 3.4.1): - research collection of work supervised assessment assessment conditions (section 3.4.2): - supervised open.
+and Balance Range Range is informed by: Balance is achieved by including: content descriptions all aspects of the curriculum content across the two integrated strands -Historical Knowledge and Understanding, and Historical Skills assessment categories: all aspects of the Australian Curriculum achievement standard: written Understanding and Skills - spoken/signed multimodal a variety of assessment categories, assessment techniques (section 3.4.1): techniques and conditions. - research collection of work supervised assessment assessment conditions (section 3.4.2): - supervised open.

-An example of an assessment program for Year 7 History is provided in the Year 7 exemplar year plan:
+An example of an assessment program for Year 10 History is provided in the Year 10 exemplar year plan:

-www.gsa.qld.edu.au/downloads/aust curric/ac yr7 history year plan.doc
+www.gsa.gld.edu.au/downloads/aust curric/ac yr10 history year plan.doc

-The Year 7 standard elaborations (section 2.2.1) identify the valued features in the content descriptions and the achievement standard for Australian Curriculum: History.
+The Year 10 standard elaborations (section 2.2.1) identify the valued features in the content descriptions and the achievement standard for Australian Curriculum: History.
 Teachers can use the standard elaborations to ensure their assessment program includes opportunities for students to demonstrate their achievement in all aspects of the curriculum content and achievement standard for the full A to E range by the end of the year.